Flow Agentic Accounting

 2. Build an account mapping tab that standardizes GL account names across entities.
 Different entities often use slightly different naming conventions, so this step is non-negotiable.

-3. Create a roll-up tab that pulls mapped balances from each entity tab using SUMIF or VLOOKUP formulas, aggregated into a single consolidated view.
+3. Create a roll-up tab that pulls mapped balances from each entity tab using SUMIF or VLOOKUP formulas and aggregates them into a single consolidated view.

 4. Add an eliminations tab to remove intercompany transactions — loans, management fees, intercompany sales — that would otherwise double-count across the consolidated view.